Artwork

 Historical Context:

-Kafka, whose art training took a decidedly unconventional route, worked in brass, aluminum, stainless steel, copper, and titanium, as well as precious metals such as platinum, gold, and silver.
-Like many skilled Depression-era workers he found employment in the late 1930s as a member of the Civilian Conservation Corps, where he learned to weld.
+George J. Kafka, worked in brass, aluminum, stainless steel, copper, and titanium, as well as precious metals such as platinum, gold, and silver.
+Like many skilled Depression-era workers, he found employment in the late 1930s as a member of the Civilian Conservation Corps, where he learned to weld.
 During a career spent as a welder at U.S. Steel, Ford Aircraft, and Argonne National Laboratories, Kafka began to create artwork in his spare time.
-New techniques learned on the job, such as heliarc welding – which allows for the bonding together of two extremely hard metals – translated into a wider range of methods for making art.
+New techniques learned on the job, such as heliarc welding – which allows for the bonding of two hard metals – translated into a wider range of methods for his art-making.